 Tour the famous Antebellum Plantation Homes

 The Great River Road between Baton Rouge and Louisiana is known as the Plantation Alley.

-Touring these historic homes of the Deep South and seeing the house museums is a great way to learn more about the pre-Civil war era.
-One of the popular and educational tours is that of the Laura Plantation.
+Touring these historic homes of the Deep South and seeing the on-site educational museums is a great way to learn more about the pre-Civil war era and the dark period of slavery.

 The home has been restored to its former glory and visitors can see it on guided tours.